meaniebeanie22/meaniebeanie22.github.io/chapters/the-black-spot-again.md

-And he cast down upon the floor a paper that I instantly recognized--none other than the chart on yellow paper, with the three red crosses, that I had found in the oilcloth at the bottom of the captain’s chest.
-Why the doctor had given it to him was more than I could fancy.
+And he cast down upon the floor a paper that I instantly recognized--none other than the chart on yellow paper, with the three red crosses, that I had found in the oilcloth at the bottom of the captain’s chest. [:Why the doctor had given it to him was more than I could fancy.](#charttosilver)

 But if it were inexplicable to me, the appearance of the chart was incredible to the surviving mutineers.
 They leaped upon it like cats